viniciosbarretos/django-crud/README.md

-## API Validations
+## API Validators

 * All usernames should start with @
 * Once set, you can't change username
-* You can't set object ID and creation datetime
+* You can't set/change object ID and creation datetime

 ## CORS Policy